mitchelljustin/pragmatic-lightning/index.md

 ## Start Lightning node

-To accept Lightning payments, first we need to run a node on the Lightning Network.
+To accept Lightning payments, you need to run a node on the Lightning Network.
 For this guide we'll be using the [LND (Lightning Network Daemon)](https://github.com/lightningnetwork/lnd) implementation, written in Go.

 **Note: Don't worry about losing money, this Lightning node will run on the test network (testnet) which doesn't use real Bitcoins.